sanket-25-03/Key-Commands/docker.md

-Here’s a detailed breakdown of the Docker commands you listed:

 ### 1. `docker run <image>`
 - This command runs a container from the specified image.
 - If the image is not available locally, it will pull the image from Docker Hub.